abhiramdayina/Contact-manager/README.md

 the above pictures helps to add the new contacts and to view saved contacts.
 I have used tom cat server to run the application.
 Kindly use the tom cat server to run the application.
+Using the tom cat server i have connected it to data base.